-All of which ore discussed in more detail over the next few chapters...
+All three pages are discussed in more detail on the following pages..

 THE GENERAL OVERVIEW

 1. KONTAKT HEADER

 This area at the top of each instrument is where to set your audio and MIDI routing as well as see whether the patch is loaded, loading or purged.
 On the right you can solo, mute, pan, tune and adjust volume.